 Equator purchased a licence for the 2D seismic data covering Blocks 5 and 12.
-With this data, it has, with the help of the consulting firm RPS Energy, carried out comprehensive studies on the prospective and economics of the blocks.
+With this data, it has, with the help of the consulting firm RPS Energy, carried out a comprehensive study on the prospective and economics of the blocks.
+The study is now being upgraded with the help of specialist firms and an Environmental Impact Assessment made in preparation for the seismic surveys.